lirios/fluid/README.md

 ## Build

-Building Fluid is a piece of cake.
+Building this project is a piece of cake.

 Assuming you are in the source directory, just create a build directory and run cmake: